-Franklin & Marshall College has adopted a policy that defines all faculty and professional staff as mandated reporters.
+Franklin & Marshall College has adopted this policy that defines all faculty and professional staff as mandated reporters.

-1. If an individual learns about sexual harassment, discrimination, or sexual assault involving a student, the individual should promptly contact one of the following:
+1. If an individual learns about sexual harassment, discrimination, dating violence, domestic violence, stalking or sexual assault involving a student, the individual should promptly contact the Title IX Coordinator at (717) 358-7178.

-2. Other serious crimes covered by the Clery Act (defined on the Mandated Reporters Resources website) should always be reported directly to the Department of Public Safety, (717) 291-3939.
+2. Other serious crimes covered by the Clery Act (defined on the Reportable Crimes Under Clery Act webpage) should always be reported directly to the Department of Public Safety, (717) 291-3939.

 When reporting sexual harassment or discrimination or sexual assault, a College employee may initially be able to exclude personally identifiable information (the name of the victim, the name of the accused individual, and other identifying details about witnesses, location, etc.).
-The Deputy Title IX Coordinator will guide employees with regard to how much detail is needed in an initial report.
-Subsequent to an initial report, campus officials may need additional information in order to fulfill the College’s obligations under Title IX.
-In taking these subsequent actions, the College will always be guided by the goals of empowering the victim and allowing the victim to retain as much control over the process as possible, but no employee (other than counselors, health care providers and clergy) can or should promise confidentiality.
+The College will always be guided by the goals of empowering the victim and allowing the victim to retain as much control over the process as possible, but no employee (other than counselors, health care providers and clergy) can or should promise confidentiality.
 Counselors, health service providers and clergy are voluntary reporters, not mandated, but are strongly encouraged to report non-personally identifiable information.

-The Clery Act does not establish an obligation for Public Safety to conduct an investigation of the reported crime, only to report the crime as a statistic following Clery guidelines.
-In some cases, the Department of Public Safety may also be required to release a timely warning to the community about a threat to the community.
-In such cases, an initial investigation or determination of the nature of the threat may be conducted, after which a warning will be issued immediately.
+In some cases, the Department of Public Safety may be required to release a timely warning to the community about a threat.
+In some cases, an initial investigation or determination of the nature of the threat may be conducted, after which an emergency notification will be issued immediately.